Understanding the Influence of Motivation on Requirements Engineering-related Activities: Discussion

-Based on our data analysis and the memos we wrote when following the STGT approach, we identified several interesting insights and reflections from our study.
-The following are key insights and some reflections that we have obtained from our memos.

-\textbf{Impact of the context:} We identified that context plays an important role in applying the theoretical framework we developed to understand the influence of motivation on RE-related activities.
+\textbf{Impact of the context:} We identified that context plays an important role in applying our theory of understanding the influence of motivation on RE-related activities.
 Therefore, the motivating or demotivating factors we identified from our interview analysis may depend on participants' experience and involvement in RE-related activities, their role in the project, and the domain of the project they referred to. \emph{"Job satisfaction"} was identified as collaborative \& human motivation factor mentioned by all the participants.
 However, the reasons they provided for why job satisfaction is a motivating factor for them vary based on their project domain.
 For example, participants involved in the health or education domain highlighted that the feeling of doing something for the end users (e.g.patients or students) makes them motivated to do their tasks, whereas others referred it as the feeling of completing their tasks successfully, resulting in quality output.
 Similarly, participants who highlighted \emph{"career development"} as their motivation factor mostly have less than 10 years of experience in the field.
-This points out the need for further investigation of the impact of these contextual conditions when focusing on motivation or other human aspects in future studies.
+This highlights the need for further investigation of the impact of these contextual conditions when focusing on motivation or other human aspects in future studies.